jakubKuznik/S_posters_VUT_IVS_team_project/README.md

 ## About
 Simple calculator with pleasing graphical user interface.
 Calculator uses handmade mathematical library and high performace expression parser to bring you the most accurate results.
+Combined with an awesome design and sleek darkmode, Slothcalc makes the best companion for nights spent learning mathematical analysis.

 Authors
 ------